Go Back

 Instructions

-• Preheat your oven to 350° F. Grease mini bundt pans or line a cupcake pan with paper liners.
+• Preheat your oven to 350° F. Grease mini bundt pans or line a muffin pan with paper liners.

-• Mix flour, baking soda, baking powder, and salt together in a bowl and set aside.
+• Mix flour, chamomile, baking soda, baking powder, and salt together in a bowl and set aside.

-• In the bowl of a stand mixer fitted with the paddle attachment, mix the sugar with the chamomile powder for a few minutes.
-Add the soft butter and cream until fluffy.
-Add vanilla.
+• In the bowl of a stand mixer fitted with the paddle attachment, beat the butter until smooth.
+Add sugar; cream until fluffy, 1-2 minutes.

-• Add your eggs, one at a time, scraping the sides of the bowl in between.
+• Add vanilla.
+Add eggs, one at a time, scraping the sides of the bowl in between.
 Mix on medium speed until light and fluffy, about 3 minutes.

 • Remove from stand mixer and gently fold in raspberries, being careful not to overmix.

-• Allow to cool about 10 minutes and then remove cakes from the mold.
-Allow mini bundt cakes to cool completely before icing.
+• Allow to cool at least 10 minutes, then remove cakes from the mold.
+Let cakes cool completely before icing.

 • Sift the powdered sugar and pour into a liquid measuring cup.
 Add the zest.
 Add lemon juice, stirring, a little bit at a time.
 You may need to adjust the amount of lemon juice and sugar accordingly.
 You want a glaze that is relatively thick, yet pourable.